Limit Protected Health Information (PHI) Access to a Patient's Care Team

 Select Preferred provider only.

-Under Provider Information, select the patient's preferred provider from the dropdown menu, then click Update to save the restriction.
+Under Provider Information section, select the patient's preferred provider from the dropdown menu, then click Update to save the restriction.

-Click Confirm to attest that the patient has expressed consent to the changes in their chart restrictions.
+Click Confirm to attest that the patient has provided their express consent to update access to their chart restrictions.

 Preferred provider and selected care team members